-All staff must be aware of systems within their school which support safeguarding and these should be explained to them as part of staff induction.
+All staff must be aware of systems within their school which support safeguarding and these are explained to them as part of staff induction.
 This includes reading and understanding:

-- The Child Protection and Safeguarding Policy; - The Behaviour Regulation Policy; - The Child on Child Sexual Violence & Sexual Harassment Policy. - The Staff Code of Conduct; - KCSiE, 2022 At least Part 1 or Annex A and Annex B; - The safeguarding response to children who go missing from education; - The role and identities of the DSL and their deputies.
+- At least Part one and Annex B of KCSiE; - The Child Protection and Safeguarding Policy; - The Behaviour Policy; - The Child on Child Abuse Policy. - The Staff Code of Conduct; - KCSiE, 2023 At least Part 1 or Annex A and Annex B; - The safeguarding response to children who are absent from or go missing from education; - The role and identities of the DSL and their deputies.